 Media Message Template

-The WhatsApp Media Message Template is a more advanced template type that supports rich formatting and interactive elements.
+The WhatsApp Media Message Template is a more advanced message template type that supports rich formatting and interactive elements.
 These templates allow you to combine multiple components—such as headers, body text, and buttons—to deliver highly engaging and personalized customer experiences.

-By uploading JSON files referencing a valid Media Message Template, organizations can automate the delivery of rich WhatsApp notifications, alerts, and campaigns without direct interaction with the API or the platform.
-The SFTP service automatically validates the uploaded JSON against the approved template structure, replacing placeholders with dynamic values provided for each recipient and rendering the configured media components (header, body, and buttons).
+By uploading JSON files referencing a valid Media Message Template, organizations can automate the delivery of rich WhatsApp notifications, alerts, and events without direct interaction with the API or the platform.
+The SFTP service automatically validates the uploaded JSON against the approved message template structure, replacing placeholders with dynamic values provided for each recipient and rendering the configured media components (header, body, and buttons).

 Key features of Media Message Templates